 Children follow the Early Years Foundation Stage curriculum which covers three prime areas: Personal, Social and Emotional Development; Physical Development and Communication and Language.
-Activities are also planned for four other areas of learning: Literacy, Mathematics Understanding the World and Expressive Arts
+Activities are also planned for four other areas of learning: Literacy, Mathematics Understanding the World and Expressive Arts and design.

-Key Stages 1 & 2
+Key Stages 1& 2

 As a school committed to creative learning, we teach many subjects through topics.
 This means the children become immersed in a particular area of learning for several weeks and really enjoy the exciting lessons, visits and experiences which are carefully planned by teachers to make learning as meaningful as possible.
-Our current curriculum has topics such as Vikings, Africa and Our Wonderful World.
+Our current curriculum has topics such as Take one Heart, Space & Ice Explorers, and what were Cavemen really like?